-So, in this post, I’m going to provide data that supports my point that social media-powered influencer marketing is evolving and maturing, but not dying.
-And how new best practices and laws are helping to formalize influencer marketing as an industry, not just another growth hacking strategy.
+In this post, I’m going to provide data that supports my point that social media influencer marketing is evolving and maturing, but not dying.
+And how new influencer marketing best practices and laws are helping to formalize influencer marketing as an industry, not just another growth hacking strategy.

-Do something?
-Yeah, do something.
-If they’re not moved to DO something, it’s not influence, and you won’t make much money as an influencer… if that’s your goal.
+Do a thing?
+Yeah, do a thing.
+If you can’t move them to DO something, it’s not influence, and you won’t make much money as an influencer… if that’s your goal.

 Growing your following is great, but it’s just a first step… sort of like deciding you want to become a doctor, but first you have to finish high school.
 Growing your audience doesn’t make you an influencer (looking at anyone who’s ever “bought” influence), just like finishing high school doesn’t make you a doctor.
 But you need the audience if you want to become an influencer, just like you need that diploma if you’re ever to become a doctor.
 And both tracks – whether you’re shooting to be a doctor or an influencer – take time.

-Thankfully, becoming an influencer isn’t going to take you a decade to accomplish, but trust me when I say the late nights of curating your feed, compressing images, styling trendy looks, sourcing inspiration where you can find it, figuring out which pictures people like vs which ones they don’t like.
-Launching and managing a pristine blog, figuring out how to cross-promote to other platforms in a way that’s authentic to THAT platform, and planning content weeks in advance are all tasks requiring consistent mental, physical and emotional energy.
+Thankfully, becoming an influencer isn’t going to take you a decade to accomplish, but trust me when I say the late nights of curating your feed, building a bank of video content, styling trendy looks, sourcing inspiration where you can find it, figuring out which pictures people like vs which ones they don’t like.
+Launching and managing a pristine blog, figuring out where to repurpose content and cross-promote to other platforms in a way that’s authentic to THAT platform, and planning content weeks in advance are all tasks requiring consistent mental, physical, and emotional energy.